gherlein/bs-get-token/README.md

 ## Configuration

-Copy the file "envrc" to ".envrc" and then edit it to insert your BSN.cloud username, password, client id, and secret.
+Copy the file "envrc" to ".envrc" and then edit it to insert your BSN.cloud username, password, network name, client id, and secret.
 The last two you will need to ask Brightsign support for.
-Then

 ```bash
 direnv allow